 Click the up/down arrow on the left side of the field label.

-Then, choose the field you want to nest it inside of by clicking the arrow on the right (when you hover over it, you'll see "Move into children").
+Then, choose the field you want to nest it inside of by clicking the down arrow on the right (when you hover over it, you'll see "Move into the field").

 Once you've done this, you can click the setting/gear icon on the child field, and you will see an option to "Only show if..."
 NOTE: If you don't check this box, then the child field will always be visible.

 Single or Multi-Select Questions- For Single or Multi-Select conditional questions, check the box then mark what the answer should be in the previous question from the choices.
-For example, if one of your options is "Other," then you can make a conditional question if the person marks "Other" as their answer, such as "Please describe" or "Explain."
+For example, if one of your options is "Other," then you can make a conditional question if the person marks "Other" as their answer, such as "Please describe" or "Explain," like this example:

 Block of Questions